About the Beaufort District Collection:

 We grant permission to reproduce images from our Beaufort District Collection under limited criteria.
 Please consult with the us about how to obtain permission to reproduce images owned by the Beaufort County Library.

-Researchers are strongly encouraged to contact the BDC staff before traveling to the Beaufort District Collection to do research.
+Prudent researchers contact libraries, archives and museums before traveling to do research.
 Staff vacancies may affect access to the BDC since our first priority is being good stewards of the research materials for which we are responsible.
 Many of Beauforts family and public records prior to the 20th century were lost to fire, war, and neglect.
-The BDC staff will be happy to discuss existing resources that are relevant to your research and potential strategies for accommodating the significant loss of our records.
+Staff will be happy to discuss existing resources that are relevant to your research and potential strategies for accommodating the significant loss of our records.
 Our telephone number is 843-255-6468; e-mail address is email@example.com.

 RULES FOR USING THE BDC Research Room: